2020 Spring Hooding Schedule

 Assistant Dean Darren Nealy will communicate individually with any students who use a wheelchair or cannot climb stairs.
 Make sure to report your special accommodation needs on the Hooding Form to arrange for your full participation in the ceremony.

-7. Following Dean Michaels’ closing remarks, the recessional will begin.
+7. Following Dean Davies’ closing remarks, the recessional will begin.

 8. Recessional.
 Hooding speakers (platform group) will exit using the left stairs (facing the stage) and will exit.
 The faculty will follow the platform group.
 Then, beginning with row “A,” graduates will rise one row at a time and follow.
 To avoid congestion, move away from the exits as rapidly as possible.
 The audience will remain seated until after the recessional.